Artifactory Authentication

 --ssh-key-path=~/.ssh/id_rsaAuthenticating Using Client Certificates (mTLS)

 From Artifactory release 7.38.4, you can authenticate users using client certificates (mTLS).
-This requires a reverse proxy (e.g., Nginx) with appropriate configuration.
+This requires a reverse proxy (for example, Nginx) with appropriate configuration.
 See HTTP Settings in the JFrog Artifactory documentation for setup instructions.

 Limitations